In this tutorial I cover the following topics

 value1 0kO 0 0 0.0 0.00 0.0 2 $R_{2}$ = 1kO 0.98kO 95 0.46 0.47 0.45 3 $R_{2}+R_{2}$ = 1kO+1kO=2kO 1.97kO 180 0.89 0.83 0.83 4 $R_{2}+R_{2}+R_{2}$ = 1kO+1kO+1kO=3kO 2.95kO 238 1.16 1.16 1.15

-This allows us to interprete each reading as a different button being pressed with a few lines of code -- see listing below.
-Obviously rather than telling the microcontroler to look for the exact values you expect the analog pin to read, you set a range of values that can be interpreted as belonging to a specific button.
-I do this by calculating the points halfway between each expected ADC reading and set these as as the boundaries of our ranges (see also image)
+This allows you to interpret each reading as a different button being pressed with a few lines of code -- see listing below.
+Obviously rather than telling the microcontroller to look for the exact values you expect the analog pin to read, you set a range of values that can be interpreted as belonging to a specific button.
+I do this by calculating the points halfway between each expected ADC reading (I called them midpoint

 Switch | Range | ||